MarkYuan4ta2/OnlineJudge/readme.md

-# An online judge website write by laravel5.2
+# A simple online judge website developed by laravel5.2